 - Food contact Compliant configuration if using optional Helix Tubes

 Silos and large hoppers require exhaust air filtration for pneumatic loading or dumping of materials.
-These applications where primarily bag style units until the evolution of cartridge filter technology.
+These applications were primarily bag-style units until the evolution of cartridge filter technology.
 Easier to maintain and smaller packages allow the cartridge unit to have distinct advantages.
 Donaldson® Torit® manufactures silo or bin vent dust collectors specifically designed for collecting and cleaning dust from silos, bins, bag dump stations, conveyor transfer points, etc. Because applications vary widely, optional features are numerous.
-They can be fan-powered or unpowered, filters can be reconditioned or cleaned with compressed air pulse cleaning or a mechanical shaker, and filters can be cartridges, filter packs, pleated filter bags, envelope bags or socks.
-Important considerations for equipment selection include filtration efficiency, maintenance requirements, and time required to replace filter media.
+They can be fan-powered or unpowered, filters can be reconditioned or cleaned with compressed air pulse cleaning or a mechanical shaker, and filters can be cartridges, filter packs, pleated filter bags, envelope bags, or socks.
+Important considerations for equipment selection include filtration efficiency, maintenance requirements, and the time required to replace filter media.
 Before selecting a dust control system, dust characteristics including explosion hazards must be evaluated.

 - Provide symmetrical airflow across the total work surface

-- Built to order benches mandate an operator clean breathing zone
+- Built-to-order benches mandate an operator-clean breathing zone

 Read more about Downdraft Tables and Benches here.

-DualDraw products for combustible dust collection are compliant with NFPA and OSHA standards.
+The units for combustible dust collection are compliant with NFPA and OSHA standards.

 Particulate collector applications and collection systems that handle “sticky” dust in saturated airstreams are difficult to address with either a dry or wet collector.
 Handling those dusts that are not dry nor wet, spawned the Ultra High-Efficiency (UHF®) System was specifically designed for those applications.
 The UHF filters out smoke and sticky oily emissions using a rolling bed of designed filtration media, capturing particulate down to sub-micron in size at a low-pressure drop and horsepower requirement.
 Finding solutions to these applications mandates that the UHF option be evaluated before proceeding with your equipment selection.